AndersenLab/easyXpress/README.md

 The complete easyXpress package consists of nine functions:
 `readXpress`, `modelSelection`, `edgeFlag`, `setFlags`, `process`, `Xpress`, `viewPlate`, `viewWell`, and `viewDose`.

-For more detailed information regarding use of these functions, see the vignette: **A walk-through of easyXpress**.
+For more detailed information regarding use of these functions, see the vignette: [`**A walk-through of easyXpress**`](http://rpubs.com/jnyaanga/765641).
-This can be done in R -
+Alternatively, this can be done in R -

 ```r
 library(easyXpress)